What better way to send off 2014 than a look back on the most read and shared articles on Farnam Street in 2014?

 1. Hunter S. Thompson on Finding Your Purpose and Living a Meaningful Life — some of the most thoughtful and profound life advice I’ve ever come across.

-2. The Buffett Formula — How To Get Smarter — Most people go though life not really getting any smarter.
+2. The Buffett Formula — How To Get Smarter — Most people go through life not really getting any smarter.
 Why?
 They simply won’t do the work required.

 3. How To Think — “Teaching chess is really about teaching the habits that go along with thinking,” Spiegel explained to me one morning when I visited her classroom.
 “Like how to understand your mistakes and how to be more aware of your thought processes.”